theQRL/theqrl.org/content/blog/2022/please-give-a-warm-welcome-to-prajjawal-khandelwal/index.md

 Kaushal is a real human being and very supportive.
 He has been helping and guiding me  along the project so far.

-(Ed -- still not convinced, sorry!)
+(Editor's note -- still not convinced, sorry!)

 Good luck with those unit tests while you grapple with the new `golang` codebase Prajjawal.